snorristurluson/snorristurluson.github.io/_posts/2018-10-21-AlphaBlending.md

 is that I can represent 4 different blend modes with one blend setting in the graphics pipeline.
 For more detail, see
 [Shawn Hargreaves' blog](https://blogs.msdn.microsoft.com/shawnhar/2009/11/06/premultiplied-alpha/)
-explaining the benefits of pre-multiplied alpha
+explaining the benefits of pre-multiplied alpha.

 This approach allows me to render the following image with one draw command: